OwenCochell/mctools/README.md

  - And much more!

 All of this can be achieved using simple, intuitive calls to mctools. mctools does all the heavy lifting for you!
+Also, mctools has no external dependencies(Unless you are a windows user and need color support), and only uses the python standard library.
+Just download and go!

 # Example